Our goal is to make rehabilitation as easy as possible.

-- We come to you, our Mobile Physio has everything we need to get you going on your rehabilitation as quickly as possible.
+- We come to you.
+Fully equipped, we have everything we need to get you going on your rehabilitation as quickly as possible.

 - Initial Assessment of your injury and situation.
-We will then develop the most appropriate rehabilitation plan for you and get on with your first treatment.
+We will then develop the most appropriate treatment plan for you and get on with your first treatment.

 - Follow Up Treatment as necessary, tailored to your individual needs.
 You will also be given exercises to complete outside of these sessions, designed to be easy to integrate into your everyday lifestyle and these will significantly enhance the recovery process.

-To give you an idea as to what might happen during treatment; physiotherapy uses a wide range of skills and techniques to treat both the current injury as well as the underlying causes, including:
+Physiotherapy uses a wide range of skills and techniques to treat both the current injury as well as the underlying causes.
+Some of the common techniques include (but are not limited to):

 Soft tissue techniques